lkrms/pretty-php/README.md

 pretty-php v0.4.15-b26ee688
 ```

-It can also be installed to a location on your `PATH`, and the `.phar` extension
+It can also be installed to a location on your `PATH`.
-is optional.
 For example:

 ```shell
 mv pretty-php.phar /usr/local/bin/pretty-php
 ```

+The `.phar` extension is optional.

 ### Composer

-Alternatively, you can add *PrettyPHP* to your project using [Composer]:
+You can also add *PrettyPHP* to your project using [Composer]:

 ```shell
 composer require --dev lkrms/pretty-php